ServeUp-Inc/emailog/README.md

 ## Usage

 ## FAQ
-### Why do I receive the error `... is explicitly required in go.mod, but not marked as explicit in vendor/modules.txt`?
+#### Why do I receive the error `...is explicitly required in go.mod, but not marked as explicit in vendor/modules.txt`?
-As outlined in this [discussion](https://discourse.nixos.org/t/buildgomodule-with-local-src-inconsistent-vendoring/8641), this error is a result of a bad vendorSha256; changing the value to lib.fakeSha256 temporarily will resolve the issue until the real hash value can be used.
+As outlined in this [discussion](https://discourse.nixos.org/t/buildgomodule-with-local-src-inconsistent-vendoring/8641), this error is a result of a bad vendorSha256; changing the value to `lib.fakeSha256` temporarily will resolve the issue until the real hash value can be used.